Jasonlixiaojian/cip-kernel-config/README.md

 * `paths` (optional): Kernel source file or directory names associated with the feature

-The `show_warnings.py` script will show the relevant warnings.
-Its arguments are: the warnings file name, the config file name, and the sources list file name.
+Running `make check` will show the relevant warnings for each configuration.